CircleCI-Public/opensource-demo/README.md

 ## Contributing

-This is a obsivous typo in the readme.
+This is no longer an obvious typo in the readme.
 It is common for OSS contributors to start with fall fixes like this.